-- PowerPoint – a great tool that can help ELLs give effective presentations.
+- Google Slides/PowerPoint – a tool that can help ELLs give effective presentations.

-- Word processor – ELLs can re-type their notes, write tests and make use of spell check for assignments.
+- Google Docs/MS Word – ELLs can re-type their notes, write tests and make use of spell check for assignments.

 - Webquests – Students use the world wide web to investigate and learn about a topic.